devops329/devops/instruction/containers/containers.md

 / #
 ```

-You can then execute shell command that are isolated to the container runtime environment.
-This is a great way to learn Linux since an mistakes you make will get thrown away once the container completes.
+You can then execute shell commands that are isolated to the container runtime environment.
+This is a great way to learn Linux since any mistakes you make will get thrown away once the container completes.
 Go ahead and try the following commands.

 ```sh
 ls -la